dknoops/software-security-backend/README.md

 ## API Resources

 ### Origin
-All resources are available from every origin, although most of the operations require you to be authenticated through the front end (https://www.dknoops.xyz/).
-Once authenticated, a Bearer Token will be generated to execute those calls.
+All resources are available from every origin, although most of the operations require you to be authenticated through the frontend website (https://www.dknoops.xyz/).

+### API Key
+Once authenticated through the frontend website, a Bearer Token will be generated to execute your calls.
 This way, the token serves as an API Key.

 ### / (root)